A Hole in Your Heart: Is Something Missing?

 You spend money in an attempt to distract yourself from what’s causing you so much pain.
 However, it’s just a patch.
 It won’t solve your true problem.

-On the other hand, other people try to fill the hole in their heart by getting attached to people.
+On the other hand, other people try to fill the hole in their hearts by getting attached to people.
 They may even use and manipulate so they don’t have to feel alone.
 This is a big mistake because they’re hurting both others and themselves.
 Unfortunately, it will end in a destructive, unfortunate situation.

 Your childhood, as you already know, is a key stage in your life.
 It’s when emotional deficiencies are created that can cause problems all throughout your adult life.